oracle/weblogic-kubernetes-operator/site/server-lifecycle.md

 Clustered servers that need to be restarted are gradually restarted (i.e. 'rolling restarted') so that the cluster is not taken out of service and in-flight work can be migrated to other servers in the cluster.

 The "maxUnavailable" property on the domain resource determines how many of the cluster's servers may be taken out of service at a time when doing a rolling restart.
-By default, the servers are restarted one at a time.
+It can be specified at the domain and cluster levels and defaults to 1 (that is, by default, clustered servers are restarted one at a time).

 ### Using restartVersion to Force the Operator to Restart Servers